October 15, 2019

 It shows how much you care.
 You’re willing to pass around responsibility to your staff in order to best serve your clientele.

-This can be a great way to cut out some much needed extra time for tasks that require your expertise.
-If a job can be accomplished by another member of your team, put your trust in them to do so.
+This can be a great way to cut out some much-needed extra time for tasks that require your expertise.
+If another member of your team can accomplish a job, put your trust in them to do so.

 3. Measure Out Your Day